 What Are the Latest Problems with Trenitalia.com?

-- For international trips, prices can actually be higher on Trenitalia than when buying through certain resellers like Trainline, as Trenitalia doesn’t have as complete access to non-Italian networks.
+- For trips starting or ending outside of Italy, prices can actually be higher on Trenitalia than when buying through certain resellers like Trainline, as Trenitalia doesn’t have as complete access to non-Italian networks.

 - Trenitalia’s website often has billing problems with foreign credit cards, and even errors in accepting Italian credit cards and Paypal.
 It also sometimes can’t accept non-Italian addresses.